Frequently Asked Questions

 What do you do in Scotland?

 In addition to normal, everyday life activities/hobbies, over the years I have been a study-abroad student, a master’s student, a worker bee, a PhD student, and a worker bee again.
-I am currently working as a post-doctoral researcher and will soon begin my first permanent lectureship.
+I am now a university lecturer in informatics at Edinburgh Napier University.
 I research human information behaviour in online environments, especially as they relate to everyday life contexts and “lived” or real-world, experiences – including issues of identity and reputation and determinations of trust and the management of personal health.
 (Read more on my research blog at www.FrancesRyanPhD.com.

 How can I contact you?